apache/jackrabbit-oak/oak-doc/src/site/markdown/command_line.md

     java -mx4g -jar oak-run-*.jar compact <repository>

-It makes sense to find and remove the old checkpoints, using the `checkpoint` command described above.
+It makes sense to find and remove the old checkpoints, using the `checkpoints` command described above.

 #### Index Management